Environment Scaling for Interactive Agentic Experience Collection: A Survey

-Another path to improving realism of environments is the simulation of multi-agent settings.
-In such contexts, agents may coordinate or compete with each other \citep{tran2025multi, qian2024scaling, li2024smoa, zhang2024chain, kim2024llmsproducefaithfulexplanations}, therefore each agent's behavior naturally becomes part of the environment for the others.
-As the number of agents scales, these interactions can produce emergent social and economic phenomena such as information diffusion, opinion polarization, and herding effects \citep{yang2025oasis, zhang2025parallelized}.
-To reproduce such societal dynamics and improve data fidelity, multi-agent frameworks like Oasis \citep{yang2025oasis} leverage real world social media data stored in a relational database to simulate interactive environments, enabling more realistic modeling of social processes.
-Meanwhile, \citet{zhang2025parallelized} move beyond earlier frameworks \citep{li2023camel, gao2024agentscope} that enforce execution order via message passing SOPs by adopting the MQTT communication protocol to support asynchronous decision making among autonomous agents, more closely simulating real-world workflows.
-Similarly, ARE ~\citep{andrews2025arescalingagentenvironments} decouples agent and environment clocks so that world state evolves asynchronously, and it simulates other agents' activities by treating them as independent events in the environment's event stream.
-Such environments enable the simulation of real-world societal processes and support the collection of more realistic experiential data.
+When extending to the \textbf{multi-agent setting}, interactions are no longer limited to those between agents and tools, but also occur between agents themselves.
+Agents may coordinate or compete with one another, so each agent’s behavior naturally becomes part of the environment for the others \citep{tran2025multi, qian2024scaling, li2024smoa, zhang2024chain, barres2025tau2bench}.
+Under this setting, realism scaling concerns whether the environment provides reliable underlying infrastructure and communication mechanisms \citep{andrews2025arescalingagentenvironments, zhang2025parallelized, li2023camel, gao2024agentscope} such that, as the number of agents grows, complex social and economic phenomena (e.g., information diffusion, opinion polarization, and herding effects \citep{yang2025oasis, zhang2025parallelized}) can emerge and be meaningfully simulated.
+For instance, \citet{zhang2025parallelized} adopts the MQTT communication protocol to support asynchronous decision making among autonomous agents, while \citet{andrews2025arescalingagentenvironments} decouples agent and environment clocks and treats other agents’ activities as independent events, thereby allowing the world state to evolve asynchronously and supporting the collection of more realistic experiential data.

+\paragraph{\emojienvisage~Future Frontiers} Realistic simulation has long been a fundamental open challenge.
+Most existing environments follow a ReAct-style paradigm \citep{yao2023react}, assuming that the environment remains static between an agent’s observation and action.
+However, information arrives as overlapping streams in real world so that perception and action should occur concurrently \citep{andrews2025arescalingagentenvironments}.
+Future environment designs should place greater emphasis on such asynchronous settings, while also exploring ways to unlock richer scenarios and modalities.